St. Mark's College (University of Adelaide): Foundation and opening

 The name of the college was the subject of some debate.
 Initially it was to be called Christ's College, but a movement soon developed for the name to be changed to King's.
-A compromise was reached to name the college St Mark's, after the Saint on whose day the ANZAC landing at Gallipoli took place.
-The University Council approved the affiliation of St Mark's, the first college of the University, on 31 October 1924.
+A compromise was reached to name the college St Mark's, after the saint on whose day the ANZAC landing at Gallipoli took place.
+The university council approved the affiliation of St Mark's, the first college of the university, on 31 October 1924.

-A most interesting decision was the compromise on alcoholic liquors.
-The founders wished the college to avoid the occasional drinking orgies which they had seen in Oxford and Cambridge, and asked the Bishop to support a compromise which would make the College damp rather than either wet or dry.
+Decision were made about the drinking of alcohol at the college.
+The founders wished the college to avoid the occasional drinking orgies which they had seen in Oxford and Cambridge and asked the bishop to support a compromise which would make the college damp rather than either wet or dry.
 Under this arrangement the council would grant the students access to beer and light wines in regulated quantities, but spirits were rigidly excluded.

-Early in March 1925, the first council was elected, a few days before the College opened.
-By 25 March the founders had entries from a resident tutor, A. E. M. Kirwood, M.A., a University Lecturer in English and a man of very fine character, and nine students, L. A. G. Symons, A. Walkley, Kells Price, S. J. Douglas, B. Griff, L. F. Casson, W. D. Walker, BSc, C. J. Glover and G. W. W. Browne.
-The college was opened by the Governor, Lieutenant-General Sir Tom Bridges, and blessed by Bishop Nutter Thomas.
-The College Coat of Arms and colours also date from the first year.
+Early in March 1925, the first council was elected a few days before the college opened.
+By 25 March the founders had entries from a resident tutor, A. E. M. Kirwood, a university lecturer in English, and nine students, L. A. G. Symons, A. Walkley, Kells Price, S. J. Douglas, B. Griff, L. F. Casson, W. D. Walker, C. J. Glover and G. W. W. Browne.
+The college was opened by the governor, Lieutenant-General Sir Tom Bridges, and blessed by Bishop Nutter Thomas.
+The college's coat of arms and colours also date from the first year.

 Establishment

 During the initial years accommodation and equipment were severely lacking due to shortage of funds and labour costs being extremely high before the depression.
 This brought on a continuous growth policy by piecemeal extensions, where the purchase of land and development of buildings was initiated when the college could afford it.
 The first stage of "New Wing" (Newland Building) was opened in 1926, and a second in 1927.

-From the outset the Council placed a great emphasis on building up a resident and non-resident tutorial system; this emphasis has created a framework which is still in practice today.
+From the outset the council placed a great emphasis on building up a resident and non-resident tutorial system; this emphasis has created a framework which is still in practice today.
 Scholarships and bursaries were also initiated early on to aid clever or needy students.
 The college also developed its societies and sporting culture early on.
 As early as 1928 a college "Wranglers' Club" was established to conduct debates and entertain distinguished guests.
-The college, as well as competing in the University games and societies of the time, also held internal games and sports as Intra-College sport did not exist.
+The college, as well as competing in the university games and societies of the time, also held internal games and sports as Intra-College sport did not exist.
 In 1934, St Mark's hosted the first inter-collegiate football match in South Australia, defeating Trinity College, Melbourne.

-In 1939 the College seemed set for a period of steady if unspectacular advance in service to the community and more immediately to the University, when the Second World War intervened and was followed by an almost complete revaluation and reorganization of University life.
+In 1939 the college seemed set for a period of steady if unspectacular advance in service to the community and more immediately to the university, when the Second World War intervened and was followed by an almost complete revaluation and reorganization of University life.